gocardless/stubby/README.md

 ##### `passthrough(url)`

 By default Stubby blocks all requests, and will error if it gets a request that it can't match to a Stub.
-You can use this method to tell Stubby that it's fine to let requests matching this URL to hit the network. `stubby.passthrough('/foo')` would mean any request to `/foo` hits the network.
+You can use this method to tell Stubby that it's fine to let requests matching this URL to hit the network. `stubby.passthrough('/foo')` would mean any `GET` request to `/foo` hits the network.
+It is currently only possible to passthrough on `GET` requests.

 ##### `verifyNoOutstandingRequests()`